Wednesday is the middle of the working week, so to many, it’s the herald of the fast-approaching weekend.

 In Japanese, the word for Wednesday (sui youbi) means “water day,” as it is associated with the planet Mercury (suisei), which means “water star.”

-In German, the word for Wednesday (Mittwoch) is the only day of the week not to end with “tag,” which means “day.”
+In German, the word for Wednesday (Mittwoch) is the only day of the week that doesn’t end with “tag,” which means “day.”

-The U.K. football team (that’s soccer if you’re American) “Sheffield Wednesday” started out as The Wednesday Cricket Club in 1820.
+The British football team (that’s soccer if you’re American) “Sheffield Wednesday” started as The Wednesday Cricket Club in 1820.
 They named themselves after the day on which they played their matches.

 The Wednesday before Easter is known as “Holy Wednesday,” or sometimes “Spy Wednesday,” in reference to Judas Iscariot’s betrayal of Jesus.